 The expulsion of a foreign Christian goes against his freedom of religion

 In its written observations, the European Centre for Law and Justice calls on the European Court of Human Rights not to examine this expulsion solely from the angle of the right to respect for private and family life (Article 8 of the European Convention on Human Rights).
-Indeed, the defence of Kenneth Wiest's rights concerns not only him and his family life, but all expelled foreign Christians, as well as all Turkish Christians who find themselves deprived of training and support.
+Indeed, the defence of Kenneth Wiest's rights concerns not only him and his family life, but all expelled foreign Christians, as well as all Turkish Christians who find themselves deprived of teaching and support.
 The ECLJ therefore notes the importance of examining the case from the perspective of freedom of religion (Article 9) and the prohibition of discrimination based on religion (Article 14).

 Case law precedents, such as Nolan and K. v.
-Russia (no. 2512/04) or Corley and Others v.
+Russia (no.2512/04) or Corley and Others v.
 Russia (nos.292/06 and 43490/06), show that similar expulsion measures taken by other States have already been condemned by the Court on the basis of freedom of religion.
 The ECLJ insists on the unjustified nature of the ban.
 Not only has no evidence of a real threat been provided, but the Turkish authorities are systematically using ‘national security’ arguments to conceal a blatant anti-Christian policy.
 Kenneth Wiest's reinstatement in Turkey would represent a victory not only for him, but also for all persecuted Christians in the country.

 The Wiest affair illustrates the Turkish authorities' desire to weaken Christian minorities in Turkey, and in particular the Protestant community.
 The ECLJ denounced this persecution in its contribution to the October 2024 Universal Periodic Review of Turkey at the United Nations Human Rights Council.
 The ECLJ has also submitted observations in several cases concerning violations of the rights of Christians by Turkey, such as Fener Rum Patrikliği v.
 Turkey (no. 14340/05), Arnavutköy Rum Ortodoks Taksiarhi Kilisesi Vakfi v.
 Turkey (no. 27269/09), Arhondoni v.
 Turkey (no. 15399/21) and Mavrakis v.
 Turkey (no. 12549/23).